ostis-apps/nika/docs/agents/messageReplyAgent.md

 **Parameters:**

-1. `sound or text file`
+1. `linkAddr` -- sc-link with user message text;
+2. `dialogAddr` -- dialog node, an element of `concept_dialogue`.

-2. `author` of the message.
+Also there is the `author` of the message.

 **Workflow:**

-* The agent generates a message node in the knowledge base, identifying the author of the action as the author of the message and the received sound/text file as the sound/text of that message;
+* The agent generates a message node in the knowledge base, identifying the author of the action as the author of the message and the received text file as the text of that message;
 * Then the necessary construction is generated to call the agent of non-atomic action interpretation.
 An example of this construction is shown below.

 <img src="../images/messageReplyAgentGener.png"></img>